Family Therapy for Parent-Child Contact Problems

 NavOn uses a retainer model for separation and divorce services.
 This means that a payment is made in advance and as the work is done, the money in the retainer is used.
 If there is money left in the retainer at the end of service, this is returned.

-For families in court, often an initial meeting with the lawyers would be helpful to better understand the expectations of the judge.
+For families in Court, often an initial meeting with the lawyers would be helpful to better understand the expectations of the judge.
 NavOn does not charge a fee for this initial meeting.

 Family Therapy for Parent-Child Contact Problems requires a Clinical Intake Consultation (CIC) before service begins to ensure a good fit.
 The cost of a CIC is $225 per hour and usually takes about five to ten hours with time spent with each family member.
 A retainer will be required for the CIC and will need to be provided prior to the start of service.
 If after the consultation, NavOn services are not going to meet the needs or expectations of the family then recommendations will be made to help the family move forward or we will suggest alternative services in the community.
 If the CIC leads to Family Therapy at NavOn, then a new retainer will be requested and will need to be provided prior to the start of Family Therapy.

-It is difficult to know how much a service will cost because every family situation is different.
+It is difficult to know how much family therapy will cost because every family situation is different.
 Our fees are $225 per hour and the costs are often shared between the parents.
 For Family Therapy for Parent-Child Contact Problems, a non-refundable administration fee of $200 is required at the time of referral to begin coordinating services for the family.
 We require a retainer of about $9000 and this will usually allow for about 3-6 months of service.

 Mental health providers are not paid by the Ontario Health Insurance Program (OHIP).
 However, because we are psychologists, psychotherapists, and social workers, the costs for these services can sometimes be offset.